-But I don't think that is primarly what Jesus is telling Mary to do when He sayd, "Dear woman, behold your son."
-This is "son" beginning with small 's'.
+But I don't think that's primarly what Jesus is telling Mary to do.
+This is "son" beginning with a small 's'.
 Mary has another family member, another 'son' if you will.
 It's the man standing next to her, the one that Jesus will address next.
-With the words, "Dear woman, here is your son," Jesus is telling Mary to look at John, her spiritual son in the family of God.
+With the words, "Woman, behold your son," Jesus is telling Mary to look at John, her spiritual son in the family of God.

 In a very real sense, Mary's relationship with Jesus changed that day.
-Jesus was her biological son, but..."from now on, not I, but John will be your son." (as Jones observes)
+Yes, He was her biological son, but, from this point forward, another man will take His place in that role.

 Russell Jones offers this helpful insight, "He speaks as Lord.
 He issues commands to Mary and to John, as if He were a king on His throne.
-He makes assignments, affecting position and responsibility, to His mother and His disciple and Himself."5
+He makes assignments, affecting position and responsibility, to His mother and His disciple and Himself."